 “OUTA submits that the continuous refusal to terminate Mr Motsoeneng’s service amount to contempt of court.
-We submit that Mr Motsoeneng as well as various board members and group executive members, committed racketeering and corruption.
+We submit that Mr Motsoeneng as well as various board supporters and group executive supporters, committed racketeering and corruption.
 Through the power and authority bestowed upon them, they allowed Mr Motsoeneng to conclude contracts for which he had no authority, prejudicing the SABC and benefiting Mr Motsoeneng,” says Govender.

 Section 214 (1) (b) of the Companies Act 71 of 2008 clearly state that “a person is guilty of an offence if the person with a fraudulent purpose, knowingly provided false or misleading information in circumstances in which this Act requires this person to provide information or give notice to another person.”

 The second allegation relates to an agreement with Multichoice Ltd. that Mr Motsoeneng concluded without the necessary authority.
 Further to that, the governance and nominations committee (a subcommittee of the Board) approved a success fee of 2,5% of capital funding raised in favour of the SABC by Mr Motsoeneng.
 This resulted in the approval of payment of R11,5 million on 12 September.

 “The policy change made by the Governance and Nominations committee is highly irregular, and this smacks of personal enrichment to the detriment of the SABC.
 Quite frankly, the COO’s role is to raise money for the corporation, and he should not be receiving excessive additional remuneration for doing his job,” says Lerissa Govender, internal legal counsel for OUTA.